freedev/solrcloud-zookeeper-kubernetes/README.md

 I've choosen `europe-west4` because is near to me, in your case may be better if you a region/zone near you.

-Then create the cluster `cluster-solr`
+Then create the Kubernetes cluster `cluster-solr`, note that in this tutorial I've choosen a machine-type `n1-standard-4` with 4 cores and 15 GB RAM.

     gcloud container clusters create cluster-solr --num-nodes 1 --machine-type n1-standard-4 --disk-size=50 --scopes storage-rw,compute-rw

 Once your Google Cloud Kubernetes cluster is started you need to prepare the environment to deploy Solr and Zookeeper.
 Because both Solr and Zookeeper need a place (PersistentVolume) where store their data, so we create two 50GB disks: